draperlaboratory/cspgen/README.md

 ## Installation

-Cspgen is written in Haskell and can be build with cabal, the Haskell package manager.
+Cspgen is written in Haskell and can be built with cabal, the Haskell package manager.
 If you already have cabal installed, simply run `cabal install` from the top-level `specgen` directory.
 The build depends on LLVM 3.4, which may be available from your operating systems package manager.
 The `cspgen` binary will